You can use mailbox.org with individual domains. However, there are a few points you need to keep in mind, so please read this article carefully.

 You can switch at any time.
 Change your domain’s MX records to the desired new provider and don’t forget to delete the created aliases from your mailbox.org account.

 Can I use catch-all addresses with my own domain with mailbox.org?

 Yes, that's possible.
-Have a look at our own domain at mailbox.org for using own domains.
+Have a look at the article using catch-all alias with your own domain.

 Is there a limit to the number of e-mail addresses?

 Yes.
 As far as mailbox.org is concerned, the aliases created under your own domain are normal aliases.
 The possible number varies depending on the package.
 Please refer to our table of packages.
 If you create additional aliases, it may be necessary to switch to a better mail package when your permitted aliases are no longer sufficient.

 NOTE: Aliases for username postmaster@, abuse@, hostmaster@ and webmaster@ are not counted and is for free.

 Can I remain anonymous while using my own domain name?